hoang1997/Cron_Expression_Parser/README.md

   ![Example Image](/example_images/example4.png)

+  ### Quirks on MacOS/Linux
+  - May have to use backslash ("\") when using all ("\*") symbol, as the terminal will think that the user is asking for the names of all the files in the current directory

 ## Command Line Arguments
 The command line arguments consist of five arguments which are minute, hour, day of month, month, and day of week plus a command; seperated by a space.
 Below shows an example screenshot of the application running with the command line arguments.